High Tech That Heals

 At Mirasol, we know that eating disorders don't just exist in a vacuum.
 They often occur in conjunction with other conditions such as OCD, anxiety, depression and sleep disorders.
 These collateral disorders are very easily and successfully treated with EEG Biofeedback.

 Mirasol clients receive a neurofeedback assessment within their first week of treatment.
 The assessment pinpoints the area/s of the brain and the bandwidth of brain wave deviations.
 Mirasol's neurofeedback practitioners will map the actual brain of each client.
 The treatment plan is developed using the information from the brain map.
 This is called QEEG neurofeedback.

 During neurofeedback training sessions, sensors are placed on the scalp and ear lobes.
-An EEG biofeedback unit provides instantaneous audio and visual displays of brain wave activity.
+An EEG neurofeedback unit provides instantaneous audio and visual displays of brain wave activity.
 This "feedback" is what allows the individual to influence and change brain activity.

 Through individualized neurofeedback training, the brain learns to increase or decrease certain brainwave frequencies in order to function most efficiently for the task at hand.
 The changes are temporary at first but become permanent over time.

 Frequently Asked Questions About Neurofeedback

 An EEG, or electroencephalogram, is a recording of electrical activity in the brain using sensors (electrodes) on the scalp.
 The presence of different brain frequencies was first demonstrated by the German psychiatrist Hans Berger in 1929.
 The EEG has long been a valuable tool of neurologists in the diagnosis of epilepsy and other brain disorders.